ramadawn/Convert-Image-to-String-Library/README.md

 **7) val_pvc_type  (position value change list or dictionary)(val_pvc_type = 'i'):**

-default: 'i'
+default: 'i' This idicates a single integer is being used.
+The position value change on the space value indicator list will change by this amount with each new value added.
 ‘l’ = list
 ‘d’ = dictionary

 allows the user to input a list or dictionary for the postion value change parameter.

-If parameter is a dictionary: The current entire x,y value will be used to determine the next position of the of the Value Space list to read from.
+If parameter is a dictionary: The current value spave idicator will be used as the key for the pvc dictionary.
+The value at that key will be used for the next position value change on the value space indicator list.
+**In order for the PVC dictionary to function it must contain the following key value pair**

+{'start':(some integer)} **This will always be the first PVC integer used**

 If paramter is a list: the fuction will go down the list. (iterating if nesseary) using that value as the position value change parameter.

+**NOTE in both list and dictionary cases the out put value MUST be an integer while the key for the dictionary MUST be a string**

 **Parameters 8, 11 to 15  do the same as above but are used to format the value group indicators.
 Differences as follows:**